skellis46/slipbox/finger pointing at the moon.md

 - I understand this phrase to encapsulate the power, limitations and beauty of artistic thinking and practice in the academy
 - #toread Johnston's text (or the original unknown text)
+- see Drafts for note about how it was the Buddha who was thought to have said this (quote from Thich Nhat Hanh in George )

 ---